Invito101/iiitb-compass/README.md

 npm run dev
 ```

-Then go to **http://localhost:3000/auth** to begin.
+Then go to **http://localhost:3000/auth** and sign up with github to begin.

 ---
-Go to `http://localhost:3000/auth` to begin authentication.
----

-Project maintained by IIITB students.
+Project built and maintained by IIITB students.
 Built with 💜 for campus life.